MirionQs/GaseousMarble/README.md

 ## Comment

-The current drawing principle of GaseousMarble is: use a python script to generate a sprite image and glyph data first, then call GameMaker built-in functions to draw part of the sprite.
-But this is not flexible, so I plan to extract textures from the font file, put them on a specific sprite, then draw the sprite.
+The current drawing principle of GaseousMarble is using a python script to generate sprite images and glyph data, and then calling GameMaker built-in functions to draw part of the sprites.
+But this is not flexible, so I plan to extract textures from the font file, put them on a specific sprite, and draw the sprite.

 Open the project with Visual Studio 2022.
 The files under the filter `api` are the underlying interfaces for interacting with GameMaker.
 The files under the filter `gm` (which stands for GaseousMarble) implement the drawing function, and `utils.h` implements the encoding conversion.